Mangul-Lab-USC/pkg-manager-review/manuscript.md

 ![
 **Relative popularity of package managers.**
+](images/trends.png){#fig:google-trends-chart width="6in"}

+![
+**Usage of package managers in academia based on citations.**
+](images/citations.png){#fig:citations-chart width="6in"}

+![
+**Usage of package managers in academia based on Google Scholar Results.**
+](images/google_scholar_results.png){#fig:google-scholar-chart width="6in"}

+![
+**Total number of packages.**
+](images/total_number_of_packages.png){#fig:available-packages-chart width="6in"}

+![
+**Packages heatmap**
+](images/tools_heatmap.png){#fig:available-packages-heatmap width="6in"}

+![
+**Overlap in available packages between omics package managers.**
+The sets obtained for Bioconda, Bioconductor, and omicX in @fig:total-number-of-packages were compared with the set intersection function to find the number of commonalities between all combinations of the three package managers.
+](images/overlap_in_tools.png){#fig:overlap-in-tools width="6in"}

+![
+**Availablity of Bioconda's packages in non-omics package managers.**
+](images/tools_shared_with_bioconda.png){#fig:bioconda-packages-availability-chart width="6in"}

+![
+**Availablity of Bioinformatics Tools' packages in non-omics package managers.**
+The sets obtained for Bioinformatics Tools and the non-omics package managers in @fig:total-number-of-packages were compared with the set intersection function to find the number of commonalities between Bioinformatics Tools and the non-omics package managers.
+](images/tools_shared_with_biotools.png){#fig:biotools-packages-availability-chart width="6in"}

+![
+**Availability of omicX's packages in non-omics package managers.**
+](images/tools_shared_with_omicX.png){#fig:omicX-packages-availability-chart width="6in"}

+## Methods {.page_break_before}

+**@fig:google-trends-chart**
 Google Trends @https://trends.google.com/trends/ was used to assess the relative average popularity of each package manager.
 Package managers were omitted when Google Trends did not have enough data to return a result.
 The method detailed in "How do you compare large number of items in Google Trends?" @https://digitaljobstobedone.com/2017/07/10/how-do-you-compare-large-numbers-of-items-in-google-trends/ was used to overcome Google Trends' limitation of five search terms.
-](images/trends.png){#fig:trends width="6in"}

-![
-**Usage of package managers in academia based on citations.**
+@fig:citations-chart
 For package managers introduced with a major publication, the number of citations for their publication was found via Google Scholar @https://scholar.google.com/ and recorded.
 Package managers without a major publication were excluded.
-](images/citations.png){#fig:citations width="6in"}

-![
-**Usage of package managers in academia based on Google Scholar Results.**
+@fig:google-scholar-chart
 Each package manager's name was used as a search term on Google Scholar @https://scholar.google.com/ and the number of results was recorded.
 Package manager names that returned results for things other than the package manager were omitted.
-](images/google_scholar_results.png){#fig:google-scholar width="6in"}

-![
-**Total number of packages.**
+@fig:available-packages-chart
 The initial list of all available sofware for each package manager was compiled by parsing its online repository with WebScraper @https://webscraper.io/
 (AppImage @AppImage-packages,
 Bioconda @Bioconda-packages,